iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nemours.android.careconnect___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nemours.android.careconnect 5 reviews"/>
 </p>

+> Couldn't start with how many times this apps has saved me endless counts of trips to the emergency room for one of my kids.
+They love to take turns on who is going to push life's limits just for the fun of it.<br> :date: __2020-12-22 23:42:29__

+> Excellent Service!!<br> :date: __2020-12-22 19:56:37__

 > This app is very great to have especially if u have babies/toddlers.
 I just used this today for my son for his sick visit and everything went great the app worked great.
 I definitely would recommend this to my friends and family.
 And it was so easy to use.<br> :date: __2020-12-17 21:03:20__

 > Was great<br> :date: __2020-12-14 21:23:01__